reddit/devvit/devvit-docs/versioned_docs/version-0.11/webviews.md

 ## Best practices

-### Performance
+### UI/UX patterns

-- Cache data in localStorage where appropriate
-- Minimize state synchronization between webview and Devvit
 - Handle responsive views across mobile and desktop devices
+- Call mount only after user interaction (e.g. onPress)

 ### File organization

 - Keep all web files in the webroot/ directory
 - Use separate files for HTML, CSS, and JavaScript
 - Consider using a bundler for larger applications

+### Data Synchronization

+- Cache data in localStorage where appropriate
+- Wait to send messages to the web view until the web view is fully loaded

 ## Known limitations